mz3r0/software-engineering-theory/README.md

-# Contents
+# Welcome to SWE theory

+A collection of documents containing a top-to-bottom and simple-to-advanced set of useful concepts, theories, and knowledge.

+This repository is a constant WIP.

-## Programming paradigms & types of languages
+## 1. Programming paradigms & types of languages

-A relatively top-to bottom beginner to advanced approach to paradigms and concepts like OOP, inheritance, diamond problem, etc.
+Learn about OOP, inheritance, the diamond problem, etc.

-Table of contents (level 1 and level 2 for OOP):
+Contents:

 - Unstructured vs Structured
 - High level vs Low level